-Below are a few examples from a range of projects related to Population Health in which SWI has been involved.
-For more information or to explore working with SWI on your upcoming project, contact Diane Stollenwerk at email@example.com
+Below are a few examples from a range of projects related to Population Health in which SWL has been involved.
+For more information or to explore working with SWL on your upcoming project, contact Diane Stollenwerk at firstname.lastname@example.org

 Exploring the Role of Academic Public Health in Population Health Improvement — Association of Schools and Programs of Public Health (ASPPH)